The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-Tositumomab: Store under refrigeration at 2°C to 8°C (36°F to 46°F); do not freeze.
+Tositumomab: Store at 2°C to 8°C (36°F to 46°F); do not freeze.
+Do not shake.
 Protect from strong light.
-Following dilution, tositumomab is stable for 24 hour when refrigerated or 8 hours at room temperature.
+Following dilution, tositumomab is stable for 24 hours when refrigerated or 8 hours at room temperature.

 Iodine I 131 tositumomab: Store frozen at less than or equal to -20°C in the original lead pots.
 Allow ~60 minutes for thawing at ambient temperature.
 Thawed doses are stable for up to 8 hours at 2°C to 8°C (36°F to 46°F) or room temperature.
 Solutions diluted for infusion should be refrigerated prior to administration; do not freeze.

 Agents with Antiplatelet Properties (e.g., P2Y12 inhibitors, NSAIDs, SSRIs, etc.): May enhance the adverse/toxic effect of Tositumomab and Iodine I 131 Tositumomab.
 Specifically, the risk of bleeding-related adverse events may be increased.
 Monitor therapy

 Anticoagulants: May enhance the adverse/toxic effect of Tositumomab and Iodine I 131 Tositumomab.
 Specifically, the risk of bleeding-related adverse effects may be increased.
 Monitor therapy

 BCG (Intravesical): Immunosuppressants may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination

 BCG (Intravesical): Myelosuppressive Agents may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination